Machine Maintenance History Card

 What is a Machine Maintenance History Card?

-A machine maintenance history card is a document that tracks all of the maintenance activities performed on a particular machine.
+A machine maintenance history card is a document that records maintenance activities performed on a particular machine and enables you to track them.
 It typically includes information such as the date of the maintenance, the type of maintenance performed, the parts used, and the name of the technician who performed the work.

 Why Use a Machine Maintenance History Card?